mlilback/rc2SwiftClient/Issues.md

 * switching help topics adjusts width of split view

-* switch all use of KVO in File to use signals
+* switch all use of KVO in AddBookmarkViewController to use signals

 * need to move framework required defaults to each framework, and have app load them allowing each succeeding framework to overwrite lower ones

 * if a dbserver image is updated, the dbdata volume still has the data in it. need to backup the sql and then restore it after creating a new volume.
 The rc2.last file created on first db run is there, which causes db container to fail.

-* DockerErrors need to be transformed somewhere to Rc2Errors

 * make sure [restore windows full screen](http://mjtsai.com/blog/2016/11/18/full-screen-is-a-preference/) if that is how they were on last quit